-- Primary sensors, transmitters, actuators - Plant control and monitoring system for the Plant including all necessary software licenses - Human Machine Interface (HMI) to operate and monitor the Project from the control room
+- Primary sensors, transmitters, actuators - Plant control and monitoring system for the Plant including all necessary software licenses

 2 A distribution control system (DCS) providing equivalent or better controls or equipment is also acceptable.
 The term "LDC" shall be deemed to include such a DCS for purposes of this Scope Book.